abilian/lab.abilian.com/docs/Business/Business Models/OSS Business Models.md

 ## Through the SBMF

-Sure, let's consider how an open source software vendor might be characterized using [[The Software Business Model Framework (SBMF)]]:
+An Open source software vendor business model can also be characterized using [[The Software Business Model Framework (SBMF)]]:

 1. **Strategy**:
     - *Value Proposition*: May include the freedom to use, study, change, and distribute the software to anyone and for any purpose.